My Tiny Senpai: Characters

 Yutaka is Takuma's older sister.
 Due to her obsession with cute things, she approves of Katase's beauty and cute charms, and wants her brother to marry her.

 Media

 Manga

-Written and illustrated by Saisou, My Tiny Senpai began serialization in Takeshobo's Storia Dash website on April 3, 2020.
+Written and illustrated by Saisou, My Tiny Senpai was serialized on Takeshobo's Storia Dash website from April 3, 2020, to September 26, 2025.
+It was subsequently transferred over to the Takecomic website on October 17 of that same year.
 The first tankōbon volume was released on October 30, 2020.
-As of August 2025, eleven volumes have been released.
+As of September 2026, thirteen volumes have been released.
+The series is set to end with its fourteenth volume in April 2027.

 On February 14, 2025, J-Novel Club announced that they had licensed the series for English publication.